emkcloud/livewire-tweak/docs/contents/prefix-core.md

-# Prefix for Livewire
+# Livewire Prefixing

-At the time of writing this code, the Livewire package sets assets/routes using absolute paths.
-This is limiting for my development environment.
+At the time of writing, the Livewire package sets asset and route paths using absolute URLs.
+This behavior is limiting in my development environment.
 Here's my solution:

 ## Assets Prefix

-Through this feature, you can add a prefix to the standard path of Livewire assets.
+This feature allows you to add a prefix to the default Livewire asset paths.

 ```ini
 LIVEWIRE_TWEAK_CORE_PREFIX_ENABLE=true